Have you ever wondered how much do ferrets sleep?

 Should You Hold Ferrets In The Cage During Night?

-I am holding them in the cage during the night and I will probably continue doing that forever.
+I am holding ferrets in the cage during the night and I will probably continue doing that forever.
 I would strongly recommend that to every ferret owner because you can’t monitor them.
 Each day ferrets find a way to make a mess.
 If they do that while you are sleeping, something can go wrong and you won’t be able to intervene.
 Also, it is not a pretty picture waking up to a broken plant, shredded toilet paper, etc.

 On the other hand, if everything is in order and they can’t make a mess, there is one thing you should think about.
-If you’ve left some fabric or bags on the floor for ferrets to play, they can go inside to sleep.
+If you’ve left some fabric or bags on the floor for ferrets to play with, they can go inside to sleep.
 When you wake up, you don’t think about things on the floor, you are walking to the kitchen to get a cup of coffee.
 So, you walk without looking where you step and you might accidentally step on your ferret.
 Most ferrets can’t recover from that which means it ends up fatal for them.
 That is something you can avoid at all costs and simply by closing them in a cage during the night.

 How To Get A Ferret To Sleep?